Autry Museum of the American West: Locations

+History

-The Autry was established in 1988 by actor and businessman Gene Autry as "Gene Autry Western Heritage Museum", dedicated to exploring and sharing the comprehensive story of the American West and its multiple cultures, as well as further interpreting the West’s significance.
+The Autry was established in 1988 by actor and businessman Gene Autry as "Gene Autry Western Heritage Museum," dedicated to exploring and sharing the comprehensive story of the American West and its multiple cultures, as well as further interpreting the West's significance.
 Its Griffith Park collection includes 21,000 paintings, sculptures, costumes, textiles, firearms, tools, toys, musical instruments, and other objects.
 The museum contains contemporary and historical exhibitions, year-round programs for children, intellectual forums, and the Native Voices at the Autry performing arts series.